-She serves in the advisory councils of the Chilean-American Chamber of Commerce, AmCham Chile, and of Universidad Católica’s Center for Corporate Governance.
-She also teaches the “Corporate Compliance” segment of the Corporate Governance Certification Course offered by Thomson Reuters, Universidad Diego Portales (UDP) and tomate@ Corporate Governance.
+She serves in the board of the Chilean-American Chamber of Commerce, AmCham Chile, and at the advisory council of Universidad Católica’s Center for Corporate Governance.
+She also teaches the “Corporate Compliance” and "ESG" segments of the Corporate Governance Certification courses offered by Thomson Reuters and tomate@ Corporate Governance.

 Karen Poniachik graduated as a journalist from the Universidad Católica de Chile (1987) and holds a Master’s degree in International Affairs from Columbia University in New York (1990).